abuultjens/csv-to-mfa/README.md

 # csv-to-mfa
-Converts csv (long) to multifasta alignment
+Converts csv with binary allele data (long) to multifasta alignment.
+If using AGCT data, use AGCT-csv_to_mfa.

 # Author
 Andrew Buultjens